 There are a lot of rules that you need to know when recovering from a third person, such as an injured person’s obligations to repay their health insurance if they recover for an injury, that a lawyer can help you understand and take care of for you.

-Stackhouse, APC understands that you don’t want to have to deal with the details or the arguing with an adjuster or lawyer on the other side- leave it to us to take care of you, to get your story heard, and to fight to help you recover something that will get you back – as close as possible- to the position you were in before you got hurt.
+Stackhouse, APC understands that you don’t want to have to deal with the details or the arguing with an adjuster or lawyer on the other side- leave it to us to take care of you, to get your story heard, and to fight to help you recover something that will get you back to living your life.

-Renee has handled everything from rear-enders, to head-on collisions, to the 2008 explosion at the Hilton Bayfront Hotel that was so forceful that it cleared four stories.
+Renee has handled everything from rear-enders, to traumatic brain injuries, to the 2008 explosion at the Hilton Bayfront Hotel that was so forceful that it cleared four stories.
 She has the experience you need to handle your case.

-In addition to being able to work your case up in a strong and supportable manner so that the insurance company and defense lawyer must take it seriously, Renee excels at keeping her clients up-to-date on what is the path to case resolution looks like and what is happening during the case.
+In addition to being able to work your case up in a strong and supportable manner so that the insurance company and defense lawyer must take it seriously, Stackhouse, APC excels at keeping clients up-to-date on what is the path to case resolution looks like and what is happening during the case.

 What To Do If You’ve Been Hurt